button/objective-c-style-guide/README.md

 # Button Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS team at Button, it was forked from the NYT style guide.
+This style guide outlines the coding conventions of the iOS team at Button.
+It was forked from the [NYT style guide](https://github.com/NYTimes/objective-c-style-guide).

 ## Introduction